rifqifarhansyah/24-Game-Solver/README.md

 <a name="general-information"></a>

 ## General Information
 A simple program to solve the 24 game problem.
-The program will take 4 numbers as input and will output all possible solutions to the 24 game problem.
-The program will also output the number of solutions.
+The program will take 4 numbers as input and will output all possible solutions for 24 game problem.
+Program will also output the number of solutions and the execution time.
 This project is based on the brute force algorithm and write in C++ (Command Line Interface).

 <a name="creator-information"></a>